 Dragonflies are a great Spring craft and would make a cute magnet for Mom!
 I loved using our flat clothespins for the body of the dragonflies.
 It gives them personality!
 Then I used craft sticks for the wings.
 Paint 1 clothespin and 2 craft sticks with acrylic paint.
 For the dragonflies I used metallic acrylic paint.
-For the teal dragonfly I used sheer gel paint to see if it would work on wood.
-It came out with a very nice stained look.
-Then just wait for the paint to dry and glue the wings.
+Wait for the paint to dry and glue the wings.
 Add wiggly eyes and a strip of magnet to the back and you’ve got an adorable Mother’s Day gift!

 Flowers make perfect Mother’s Day crafts.
 These clay flowers are fun for decoration, and kids can make Mom a whole garden!
 Use small cookie cutters or create the shapes yourself with air dry clay to create the flower.
 Mold the clay into a small, flat piece.
 Using a paper plate as your surface, push the cookie cutter into the clay.
 The excess clay on the outside should peel off easily.
 Now that you have your flower, push the end of a green paperclip into the bottom of the flower.
 This is the stem!
 So the flower can stand up, make a base by rolling a small ball of clay between your hands.
 Push the other end of the paperclip into the base.
 Let the clay dry overnight.
 Then paint the flower and base with acrylic paint.